PhilVargas/pavsort/README.md

 =======

 ##Description
-Sorting module capable of large scale arrays on strings, numbers or a combination of either.
+Sorting module capable of sorting large scale arrays of strings, numbers, or a combination of either.

 Currently supporting Merge sort and Quick sort